trishaya/trishaya/README.md

 - 🤝 I’m looking for help with creating text based games.
 If you have any knowledge and experience in this field, please reach out to me via my email.

 - 📝 I have been an editor of an internationl magazine and do a bit of content writing.
-My work has been published in various books and literary magazines.
+My work has been published in various anthologies and literary magazines.

 - 📫 You can reach me at **trishadas0034@gmail.com**